vatpac-technology/sops/docs/aerodromes/classc/darwin.md

 | VFR aircraft | The lower of `A020` and `RFL` |

 ### Departures Controller
 When a TCU controller is online, aircraft shall be issued with a departure frequency during their airways clearance in accordance with the table below.
-If no TCU controllers are online, the most appropriate Enroute controller or Advisory frequency shall be issued.
+If no TCU controllers are online, the appropriate enroute frequency or advisory frequency shall be issued.

 === "11"
 	| Runway | Via | Departure Frequency |